triton-inference-server/python_backend/README.md

           inputs=[<pb_utils.Tensor object>])

       # `pb_utils.InferenceRequest` supports request_id, correlation_id,
-      # model version timeout and  preferred_memory in addition to the
+      # model version, timeout and preferred_memory in addition to the
       # arguments described above.
       # These arguments are optional.
 An example containing all the arguments:
       # inference_request = pb_utils.InferenceRequest(model_name='model_name',